 When you use the * (shift / 8 on the keyboard) you are asking the database to return all the words that begin with the same letters.
 For example, psych* will find results that include the terms psychology, psychiatry, psychologist, psychiatrist, psychiatric, etc.

 Quotation marks create a phrase.
-A database will search the words only in the order you entered them.
+A database will search all the words together in the order you entered them.
 For example, "Obsessive Compulsive Disorder" will find those words in that order and will NOT include an article titled Obsessive focus on profit results in disorder among company managers.